sashwattulshyan/teacher-s-AIde/client/README.md

-# React + Vite
+# Teachers AIde - Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The frontend application for Teachers AIde, built with React and Vite.
+This provides the user interface for teachers and students to interact with the AI-powered education platform.

 Currently, two official plugins are available: